 Please explore the following options for giving and identify the one(s) best suited to your wishes and intentions.
 Many donors will be able to take advantage of the charitable gift deduction for all or part their contribution to Swarthmore College.

-- Annual Fund: Gifts to the Annual Fund, usually made in the form of cash or publicly-traded securities, provide direct and immediate support to the College and its programs.
+- The Swarthmore Fund: Gifts to The Swarthmore Fund, usually made in the form of cash or publicly-traded securities, provide direct and immediate support to the College and its programs.
 Outright gifts of closely-held stock, real estate, or other property may also be made.
 You can also make your gift by credit card online, or sign up for the Monthly Giving Program via the secure gift site, or by calling our toll-free credit card hotline, (800) 660-9714.

 Many employers match their employees' contributions to charitable causes.
 Ask the human resources office at your workplace or check to see if your employer, the company from which you retired, or your spouse's employer has a matching gift program.